xmrrabbitx/cryptodorea/readme.txt

 * Monitor the purchases of the most loyal customers at special events.
 * You can set as many Ethereum for cashback as you want, from $0.1 to $1000, or any amount you wish to.
 * enable/disable the crypto cashback campaign whenever you want.
+* Set custom slogan labels for each campaign.
+* Filter campaigns based on product category.

 you can check and find out more on [CryptoDorea](https://cryptodorea.io)